Important Events From This day in History May 13th

 on CBS for more than 13 years.

-13th May 2000 : A warehouse in Enschede storing fireworks starts on fire and causes over 170 tons of fireworks to explode with devastating results killing more than 20 and injuring nearly 1,000, the explosion was so bad over 400 homes were completly destroyed and more than 1,000 other homes severly damaged.
+13th May, 2000 : A warehouse in Enschede storing fireworks starts on fire and causes over 170 tons of fireworks to explode with devastating results killing more than 20 and injuring nearly 1,000, the explosion was so bad over 400 homes were completely destroyed and more than 1,000 other homes severely damaged.

 13th May, 2005 : Pope Benedict XVI announced that the Vatican will begin the process of beatification for the late Pope John Paul II, the first step in achieving sainthood.
 The current Pope went against convention by beginning to beatify John Paul II so soon after his death, normally there is a period of five years after a person's death before the process begins.
 However, Pope Benedict XVI waited just over a month after his death to begin the process of beatification.

 13 May, 2006 - Brazil São Paulo Violence

 13th May, 2006 : Attacks organized by the crime syndicate PCC against police stations, justice forums, buses and inside prisons continues from the night before.
 The attacks are in retaliation for police crackdown on organised crime in São Paulo after 40 police are killed by gang violence.
 The attacks and retaliation by police continued for 4 days during which time 150 from both sides of the law die.